cf73/ces2021/content/collections/pages/deposits.md

                 text: 'non-refundable '
               -
                 type: text
-                text: "unless the enrolling family has submitted a written, dated, and signed statement withdrawing the student’s enrollment to the Associate Director of Admissions by March 15, 2022.\_ The deposit will be credited toward the Student’s tuition obligation for the 2022-23 school year."
+                text: "unless the enrolling family has submitted a written, dated, and signed statement withdrawing the student’s enrollment to the Associate Director of Admissions by March 15, 2023.\_ The deposit will be credited toward the Student’s tuition obligation for the 2023-24 school year."
       -
         type: paragraph
     type: text
     enabled: true
   -
+    id: OR52n05c
     text:
       -
         type: heading